Anktw/django-unchained/README.md

 Using Python virtualenv is strongly recommended.
 There're many tutorials to set it up so google it.
 ### 2. Pip install in virtualenv
 ```
-$ pip install --upgrade pip
 $ pip install -r requirements.txt
 ```
 ### 3. Edit .env file (or pytest.ini for test)
-Environmental variables for development and production are supposed to be set in .env file located in root directory, and ones for test are defined in pytest.ini file.
-If you work on .env, you can use dot.env.default, which is a template of .env.
 ```
 $ cp dot.env.default .env
 ```